Title 202 | Chapter 007 | Regulation 545REG

 (a) Fiscal impact of this administrative regulation:

-No fiscal impact is anticipated as a result of this administrative regulation, other than the costs of operating within the entity’s license classification.
+No fiscal impact is anticipated as a result of this administrative regulation, other than the existing costs of operating within the entity’s license classification.

-(b) Methodology and resources used to determine the fiscal impact:
+(b) Methodology and resources used to reach this conclusion:

 (b) The methodology and resources used to reach this conclusion: